PLAIN ENGLISH

 Intrinsic Vulnerability Profile · Layer 1

 How strong the system is on its own.
-21 checks across five security areas, each scored 0–4.
+23 checks across five security areas, each scored at one of five normalized anchors from 0.00 to 1.00.
 Reported as a five-number profile, not a single score.

 ORP